-Back in 1898, ferryboats were highly utilized by the travelling public.
+Back in 1898, ferryboats were highly utilized by the traveling public.
 The Ferry Building welcomed people coming into the city.

-Today, the building fulfills an entirely different purpose: to provide a world-class venue in order for local merchants to reach their audience.
+Today, the building fulfills an entirely different purpose: to provide a world-class venue for local merchants to reach their audience.

 You can catch the Farmers Market at the Ferry Building every Tuesday, Thursday, and Saturday.
 Here, you can buy all sorts of fresh produce and artisan specialties.

 17. Marvel at the Asian Art Museum collections